Roy-lab/HiC-Reg/README.md

 - Column5: genomic distance of the two regions

 2. trainset_error.txt
-Predictions on the training data:
+(Predictions on the training data)
 - Column1: Pair of two regions
 - Column2: True HiC Count for this pair in the log scale
 - Column3: Predicted HiC Count for this pair in the log scale